infinum/dotnet-handbook/Api/Using Framework Specific APIs.md

 #### What Does Adding FrameworkReference Do?

-specific APIs included in the ASP.NET Core shared framework.
+It adds specific APIs included in the ASP.NET Core shared framework.
 These APIs are provided as part of the runtime, rather than being distributed via NuGet packages.

-That said, in most cases, you don’t need to add a **FrameworkReference** manually.
-When a class library is used in an ASP.NET Core application (e.g., API project), the application already references `Microsoft.AspNetCore.App` and makes these APIs available to the library.
+That said, in most cases, you don't need to add **FrameworkReference** manually.
+When using a class library in an ASP.NET Core application (e.g., API project), the application already references `Microsoft.AspNetCore.App` and makes these APIs available to the library.

 ---

 #### So, When Do You Need FrameworkReference?

-You only need to explicitly add a **FrameworkReference** in the class library if your library is intended to be used independently (e.g., for unit tests or another non-ASP.NET Core project) and directly depends on ASP.NET Core APIs, you must add a **FrameworkReference**.
-Without it, the library won’t compile because it won’t have access to ASP.NET Core types.
+You only need to explicitly add FrameworkReference in the class library if your library is intended to be used independently (e.g., for unit tests or another non-ASP.NET Core project) and directly depends on ASP.NET Core APIs.
+Without it, the library won't compile because it won't have access to ASP.NET Core types.

 ---

 ### **Step 2: Build and Use the Class Library**

-Once you’ve added the **FrameworkReference**, write your library code and include any necessary ASP.NET Core namespaces.
+Once you've added the **FrameworkReference**, write your library code and include any necessary ASP.NET Core namespaces.
 For example:

 ```c#
 using Microsoft.AspNetCore.Http; // For working with HTTP context